An Official Website of the Commonwealth of Kentucky

-Hunters are not required to wear hunter orange clothing or display hunter orange on ground blinds during a firearms season on a state owned or managed WMA where firearms hunting for deer, elk or bear is prohibited.
+Hunters are not required to wear hunter orange clothing or display hunter orange on ground blinds during a firearms season on a state-owned or managed WMA where firearms hunting for deer, elk, or bear is prohibited.

 Sunrise and sunset tables are provided by USNO.

-The department grants exemptions to hunters with certain physical disabilities to hunt with a crossbow during archery-only seasons, or to use a stationary vehicle as a hunting platform.
+The department grants exemptions to hunters with certain physical disabilities to hunt with a crossbow during archery-only seasons or to use a stationary vehicle as a hunting platform.
 However, persons with qualifying physical disabilities must first have an exemption form completed and signed by a licensed physician certifying why the exemption is necessary.

 Forms are available online or by calling 1-800-858-1549.
 A completed exemption form serves as the hunter’s exemption permit.
 It should not be returned to the department.
-Persons who obtain an exemption are still required to have the appropriate hunting license and permits, and must carry the signed exemption form with their hunting license and permits while in the field.
+Persons who obtain an exemption are still required to have the appropriate hunting license and permits and must carry the signed exemption form with their hunting license and permits while in the field.